Kiss Kiss (Chris Brown song): Composition

-The song had its debut on VH1 at #6 on January 5.
-In the video Brown plays two different versions of himself, a nerd and a jock, both trying to get the attention of a pretty girl who also attends the college.
-The jock side of Brown is constantly picking on the nerdy Brown around the girl, thinking it will impress her, whereas the nerdy Brown is always being nice to her.
-In one scene of the video the jock Brown is playing football in a field by the school, while the nerdy Brown is attempting to talk to the girl.
-The jock Brown seeing this runs and tackles the nerdy Brown to the ground.
-At the end of the video the two Browns are standing in front of their cars in the parking lot.
-The girl comes up, passes the jock Brown and kisses the nerdy Brown and proceeds to get in his vehicle, while the jock looks on, bewildered.
-K. Michelle made a cameo in the video.
-The music video received a nomination at the 2008 MTV Video Music Awards for "Best Choreography", but lost to Gnarls Barkley's "Run".

 Critical reception

-Mark Edward Nero, a writer for the same publication, praised the song as a "fun, infectuous [sic] collaboration" but cited T-Pain's "elementary school-level" rap verses as its weak point.
+Mark Edward Nero, also a writer for Digital Spy, praised the song as a "fun, infectuous [sic] collaboration" but cited T-Pain's "elementary school-level" rap verses as its weak point.
 Nero, however, accredited T-Pain as a good producer, in reference to the song.
 Erinn V. Westbrook of The Harvard Crimson expressed approval of the song, asking the question "Who can resist a bouncy beat–or Nappy Boy, for that matter?"
-Andy Kellman of Allmusic named it one of the album's highlights, commenting that Brown could get away with the lyric "And I get a little mannish, and you see the bandanna hangin'/That means I'm like a bandit."
+Andy Kellman of AllMusic named it one of the album's highlights, commenting that Brown could get away with the lyric "And I get a little mannish, and you see the bandanna hangin'/That means I'm like a bandit."
 Jorge Castillo of Yale Daily News called the song catchy and wrote that it was the epitome of Exclusives "star-studded supporting cast of performers and producers".
 Nick Levine of Digital Spy gave the song a two star rating, calling it a "fairly lacklustre late-noughties R&B track" and commenting that "It's safe to presume he saves his best chat-up lines for Rihanna."